Clym-Dev-Team/JavaTwitchBot/README.md

 Talium is a Twitch Bot made primarily for [Clym](https//:clym.tv) with a focus on relability and designed with our goals and needs in mind.
 This bot is not designed as a standalone system, instead it is to be integrated with a variety of different and supporting system unsing docker.
 # Goals
-- relability
+- reliability
-- consise logging and alerting
+- concise logging and alerting
-- easy of use as an moderator
+- resilience against partial failures
 - nice development apis
 - documentation (why, and how)
-- tracibility of user actions
+- traceability of user actions
+- easy of use as an moderator
+- no single user actions resulting in important data loss
+- panel being user friendly
+- having acceptable cpu, memory, and bandwidth requirements for the bot and panel

 ## Non Goals
 - Live code updates without downtime or image updates
 - being general enough for most users
 - non-self hosted options (bot as service)
+- being the most performant bot possible

 # System Components
 ## Required System components